 3.2.5.
 If the regeneration process requires more than one operating cycle, subsequent test cycle(s) shall be driven immediately, without switching the engine off, until complete regeneration has been achieved (each cycle shall be completed).
 The time necessary to set up a new test should be as short as possible (e.g. particular matter filter change).
 The engine must be switched off during this period.

 3.2.6.
-The emission values during regeneration (Mri) shall be calculated according to Annex 4a, paragraph 6.6.
+The emission values during regeneration (Mri) shall be calculated according to paragraph 6.6. of Annex 4a.
 The number of operating cycles (d) measured for complete regeneration shall be recorded.

 3.3.
 Calculation of the combined exhaust emissions of a single regenerative system